-Having an Euro account means that you can smoothly, swiftly and easily make euro payments; receive funds in euro and manage your account online.
-With a euro account you can hold multiple currencies in the same account; this is why it is also called a “borderless account” or a “multi-currency account.”
+Having a Euro account means that you can smoothly, swiftly and easily make euro payments; receive funds in euro and manage your account online.
+With a Euro account, you can hold multiple currencies in the same account; this is why it is also called a “borderless account” or a “multi-currency account.”

 European Bank Account Online Fees and Rates

 Transfers in and out of a euro account all use the mid-market exchange rate.
 The transaction fees are transparent and low.
 For this reason an Euro account is preferable to a regular bank account or money exchange service where the mid-market rate is not always used; exchange rates are exaggerated and transaction rates are high.

 Who should have an Euro bank Account?

 - Those traveling frequently in the Eurozone (get a debit card to use for direct euro payments and make euro ATM withdrawals while in the Eurozone).

 - Freelancers that are paid in euro or make payments to suppliers in euro